Advanced search

 Patients should be carefully monitored for the risk of diversion, misuse and abuse of methylphenidate.

 Chronic abuse of methylphenidate can lead to marked tolerance and psychological dependence with varying degrees of abnormal behaviour.
-Frank psychotic episodes can occur, especially in response to parenteral abuse.
+Acute psychotic episodes can occur, especially in response to parenteral abuse.

-Patient age, the presence of risk factors for substance use disorder (such as co-morbid oppositional-defiant or conduct disorder and bipolar disorder), previous or current substance abuse should be taken in to account when deciding on a course of treatment for ADHD.
-Caution is called for in emotionally unstable patients, such as those with a history of drug or alcohol dependence, because such patients may increase the dosage on their own initiative.
+Patient age, the presence of risk factors for substance use disorder (such as co-morbid oppositional-defiant or conduct disorder and bipolar disorder), previous or current substance abuse should be taken into account when deciding on a course of treatment for ADHD.
+Caution is advised in emotionally unstable patients, for example, those with a history of drug or alcohol dependence, as these patients may increase the dosage on their own.

 For some high-risk substance abuse patients, methylphenidate or other stimulants may not be suitable and non-stimulant treatment should be considered.